kneron/document_center/docs/520_1.5.0.0/getting_start.md

 There are several ways to get the Kneron host example:

-- OS requirements
+- Get the example folder for Linux environment from **host_lib**
     - Linux, Ubuntu 18.04 with gcc version later than 7.5

-- Get the example folder for Linux environment from **host_lib**
-    - Prerequisite: Cmake, OpenCV
+    - Prerequisite: Cmake, OpenCV 3.4.x, Kneron Host_lib v1.0.0
     - Download **host_lib** from **KNEO Stem (USB Dongle) -> host_lib** in **[Kneron Develop Center](https://www.kneron.com/tw/support/developers/)**

 - Get the toolchain VM for the **windows** and **Mac**